 Again, a lot of this is just really thinking through every meal and every part of each meal - as well as the before and after of the meal - to figure out what you can do ahead to make life easier and less messy.

-That definitely gets easier over time, though, which is why I wanted to share what I’ve learned here with you.
+That definitely gets to be second nature over time, though, so you’ll get there, but I wanted to share what I’ve learned here with you.

 One other camping food favorite of ours…

 My kids love cooking breakfast sausages for all of us in the morning.
 They use the same sticks we use for roasting marshmallows, and just spear the sausages.

 For this reason though, I buy pre-cooked pork and turkey breakfast sausages so we don’t have to worry about cooking them through.
 They are just heating them and getting some good char marks on them.

 So I highly recommend investing in some good - and long - fire roasting sticks.
 Ours were a gift from my parents and they are fabulous - for backyard fire pits as well as camping trips.

 Here’s a few other nice-to-have items for food-related camping gear…

 - Nylon food scraper - makes clean-up easy, especially after cooking eggs or making a cheesy one-pot pasta.

 - Camping plates and utensils - better than throwing out paper plates; we have a set of plates, bowls and utensils that pack easy and clean up great.